MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Enumerating MSO Queries

 For leaf nodes of the formula that occur in $A$, we only keep those tuples from $h^+(T_v)$ that are compatible with $A$, i.e., that assign the correct state to $v$.
 We note that if $v$ occurs at two positions $i$ and $j$ in $A$, then $q_i^s$ and $q_j^s$ are necessarily equivalent.
 For leaf nodes of the formula that do not occur in $A$, we simply retain all possible signatures.
 Finally, for inner nodes of the formula, we use $\tra_M^+$ to compute $R^1_{A,s}$, i.e., we perform the same join operation that is used to compute $h(T_v)$ in the first place.
 The only difference is that we apply the operation only to those signatures in the two children of $v$ that are compatible with $A$.

 The sets $R^2_{A,s}(v)$ additionally account for the second condition and are computed top-down, starting with the set of signatures compatible with $A$ that belong to accepting runs in the root:

+Here, $w$ is always the sibling of $v$.
 For the root, we simply drop all signatures that indicate that the run is either not accepting or does not contain all states that are needed to produce an answer.
 For inner nodes, we use again the operations of $\tra_M^+$ to compute the desired signatures, but this time, we know the result of the operation (it is stored at the parent $u$) and need to compute all those signatures from $R^1_{A,s}(v)$ that can be combined with some signature of $v$'s sibling $w$ to obtain some signature from $R^2_{A,s}(u)$.
 There are two cases, depending on whether $v$ is left of $w$ or vice versa.

-The computation of $R^1_{A,s}$ followed by $R^2_{A,s}$ is very similar to Yannakakis algorithm~\cite{} for computing the result of acyclic relational joins.
-In This is not surprising at all, as essentially we are computing an acyclic join.
-The only difference is that for the last component, i.e., for computing the subset of $Q_s$ that occurs in the run we compute the union.
+The computation of $R^1_{A,s}$ followed by $R^2_{A,s}$ is similar to Yannakakis algorithm~\cite{Yannakakis81} for computing the result of acyclic relational joins.
+This is not surprising at all, as essentially we are computing an acyclic join.
+The only difference is that for the last component, i.e., for computing the subset of $Q_s$ that occurs in the run, we compute the union.